RobotnikAutomation/rb1_base_sim/README.md

 #### Notes

 - This is docker requires a graphical interface
-- The ros master uri is accesible outside the container, so in the host any ros command should work
+- The ros master uri is accessible outside the container, so in the host any ros command should work
 - You could also run a roscore previous to launch the simulation in order to have some processes on the host running
 - if you want to enter on the container use the following command in another terminal
 ```bash